Tanosimboangy/Jacquit-Portfolio/content/sections/about/about.md

 I started studying at Onja in January of 2019.
 After a year of learning English, I began my journey into coding, starting with HTML and CSS followed by JavaScript, React and now React Native and TypeScript.

-Coming from a background that did not have any opportunities to learn about modern technology, diving into coding has been a quite unbelievable experience, that I had to overcome for being able to .
+Coming from a background that did not have any opportunities to learn about modern technology, diving into coding has been a quite unbelievable experience for me, that I had to overcome for being able to expand my knowledge about coding.
 ​
 Going into the future, I am very passionate about learning new technologies.
 I look forward to furthering my knowledge by learning new languages, exploring new fields of computer science and writing production-ready applications.